check-spelling/check-spelling-docs/Accepting-Suggestions.md

 You may need to use `curl.exe` instead of `curl`.

-You probably want to use `git-bash` from https://git-scm.com/download/win (install with `Enable experimental support for pseudo consoles`) which will give you `perl` (although you can use any Perl distribution).
+You probably want to use `git-bash` from https://git-scm.com/download/win (install with `Enable experimental support for pseudo consoles`) which will give you `perl` (although you can use any [Perl distribution](https://www.perl.org/get.html).

 ## Manually

-The code is provided as a convenience--what it does it take certain recommendations from check-spelling and apply them to the check-spelling configuration directory.
+The code is provided as a convenience--what it does is take certain recommendations from check-spelling and apply them to the check-spelling configuration directory.

 * There are probably `Unrecognized words` that need to be added to [`expect.txt`](https://github.com/check-spelling/check-spelling/wiki/Configuration#expect) (or some variant).
 * There may be items that are no longer found that need to be removed from [`expect.txt`](https://github.com/check-spelling/check-spelling/wiki/Configuration#expect) (or some variant) so that they'd be flagged if they're reintroduced later.